 Painter Settlers in Australia in the 19th Century

 Painter Settlers in New Zealand in the 19th Century

 The Painter Family Crest was acquired from the Houseofnames.com archives.
 The Painter Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 19 February 2014 at 09:41.
+This page was last modified on 19 April 2016 at 16:59.